mschoettle/ecse429-fall15-project/README.md

 ```
 RamApp.initialize(new Runnable() {

     @Override
     public void run() {
+        final RamApp app = RamApp.getApplication();
+        app.loadAspect(aspect);
+        app.invokeLater(new Runnable() {

+            @Override
+            public void run() {
-        // TODO: Your code.
+                // TODO: Your test code.
             }
         });
+    }
+});
 ```

 The code inside `run()` will be executed once TouchCORE is fully set up.
-In there, you could, for example, create a `MessageViewView`.
+Since in some cases the aspect needs to be loaded in the GUI, it is loaded first.
+The aspect will then be shown when the next frame is drawn.

+Your test code should execute after, i.e., it needs to be executed in the frame after that.
+Therefore, it is invoked later.
+Inside there, you could then for example create a `MessageViewView`.
 The following code snippets also shows you how to access the layout of a message view:

 ```
 MessageView messageView = (MessageView) aspect.getMessageViews().get(0);